svilupp/awesome-generative-ai-meets-julia-language/README.md

 - [SemanticCaches.jl](https://github.com/svilupp/SemanticCaches.jl) - Smarter caching for GenAI applications with a tiny embedding model - reducing latency, one request at a time.
 - [Spehulak.jl](https://github.com/svilupp/Spehulak.jl) - GenAI observability platform for debugging your LLM calls.
 Fully integrated with PromptingTools.jl.

+Unreleased, experimental but functional:
+- [Milvus.jl](https://github.com/asbisen/Milvus.jl) - A minimal and unofficial implementation of Milvus VectorDB client for Julia.

 ## Archived Projects

 - [GPTCodingTools.jl](https://github.com/svilupp/GPTCodingTools) - Code generation tool for Julia language with useful prompt templates and self-healing features (ala OpenAI Code Interpreter).
 It does work, but development has been abandoned.
 (Disclaimer: I'm the author of this package.)